 What is a smart home?

 A smart home isn’t the building itself, but a clever system that ensures your home electricity use is as efficient as possible.
-In a fully set up smart home, your electrical appliances communicate with a ‘flexibility supplier’ that manages the supply of electricity to your home – making sure your needs are met while also managing the overall demand on the electricity supply network.
-The point is to keep your costs down and reduce generation of electricity that isn’t really needed.
+In a fully set up smart home, your electrical smart appliances can communicate with a ‘flexibility service provider’ that helps optimise how energy is used in your home – making sure your needs are met while also supporting the overall demand on the electricity supply network.
+The point is to keep your costs down and avoid the cost of building too much new electricity generation and network capacity.

-3. A flexible demand service that is connected to the electricity supply network communicates with the smart appliances or HEMS.
-This service optimises household electricity supply based on user needs and overall network demand, keeping household costs down and relieving pressure on the grid.
+- A flexible demand service that is connected to the electricity supply network communicates with the smart appliances or HEMS.
+This service would optimise household electricity supply based on user needs and overall network demand, keeping household costs down and relieving pressure on the grid.

 How to make your home smart